 The First Station

-A perfect mix of shopping, recreation, art and culture, the Jerusalem’s First Station also offers fun for the whole family!
+A perfect mix of shopping, recreation, art, and culture, Jerusalem’s First Station also offers fun for the whole family!
 This outdoor mall has daily performances, cafes, and activities.
 The options vary each week, so be sure to check in advance to see what is being offered.
-There are always shop kiosks, offering family-friendly purchases.
+There are always shop kiosks offering family-friendly purchases.

 Bezalel Arts Fair Market